 You’re lying in bed replaying the conversation, going over what you said and how you said it, trying to figure out if you came off wrong.

-The thought of your partner being mad sits in your chest and won’t go away.
+The thought of your partner being mad can ruin your whole day.

 Well, what about you?